 For the best essay devoted to American Literature

-may be awarded annually for essays devoted to some phase of American literature.
+The Burton E. Stevenson Prize may be awarded annually for essays devoted to some phase of American literature.
 Topics should be assigned by the instructor in American literature or the head of the Department of English.
-Manuscripts must be submitted to the Department of English faculty not later than April 15 of the current year.
+Manuscripts must be submitted to the Department of English faculty not later than February 20 of the current year.
 Recipients of prizes are not eligible to compete again.
 The prizes were established by the late Burton E. Stevenson, Lit.
 D., –1955

 THE CHARLENE SAMPLES CREATIVE WRITING SCHOLARSHIP